 The Si3N4 ceramic is a chemically inert and very hard (1550 HV) material, which offers an about 40% lower friction coefficient compared to standard bearing steel.
 In addition the inert properties prevent adhesive wear between rolling element and raceway during dry running or media lubrication.
 Furthermore the low friction and low surface roughness of CEROBEAR ceramic rolling elements (even after several thousand hours of operation) reduce cage wear to a minimum.
 Depending on the operating temperatures brass or aluminum bronze are used as the cage materials, which in combination with Si3N4 rolling elements function excellently and hardly wear out.
 As the last component the rings are made of higher grades of bearing steels than conventional rolling bearings (100Cr6 (SAE 52100) or AISI 440C).
 The High-Nitrogen-Steel Cronidur 30 (HNS, 1.4108 or X30 CrMoN 15 1) offers excellent resistance to corrosion, wear and fatigue.
-As an alternative CEROBEAR also offers the tool steel M50 or the powder metallurgical steel ASP 2060, which have a higher hardness (especially a higher hot hardness) compared to Cronidur and thus a slightly better wear resistance.
+As an alternative CEROBEAR also offers the tool steel M50 or powder metallurgical steel, which provide a higher hardness (especially a higher hot hardness) compared to Cronidur and thus a better wear resistance.
 However the disadvantage of these two materials is their lower corrosion resistance compared to HNS.
 In addition to the higher grades of materials the rings are also provided with a WC/C coating, which serves as a kind of solid lubricant and therefore further reduces friction and wear on the bearings.

 As a result of these high-quality material combinations CEROBEAR hybrid bearings can be operated under poor lubrication conditions, high temperatures and high pressures and thus increase the overall service life of high-pressure autoclaves multiple times.